AdobeDocs/analytics-platform.en/help/data-views/component-settings/format.md

 <!-- markdownlint-enable MD034 -->

-Format lets you determine how a given metric is displayed when used in reports.
+Format lets you determine how a given component is displayed when used in reports.

-## Configure format settings for a metric
+## Configure format settings for a component

-You can determine how a given metric is displayed by adjusting its format settings.
+You can determine how a given component is displayed by adjusting its format settings.

 1. In Customer Journey Analytics, select the [!UICONTROL **Data views**] tab.